Feedback takes time.

 On the one hand, teachers don’t have all the time in the world for all their students.
 On the other, students need valuable feedback to improve.
 The answer is a well-structured peer feedback system that provides students with insight for improvement and opportunities to apply what they’ve learned.

-Want to learn even more about giving feedback?
-Check out our Ultimate Guide to Feedback for Educators.
+Want to learn more about giving feedback?
+Read How Formative Feedback Improves Learning.